-The problem is that you need the potatoes and cauliflower to cook within the same time.
+The problem is that you need the potatoes and cauliflower to cook at the same time.
 My first attempt was tasty but a complete textural disaster.

 So this time, I did the obvious thing: cut the potatoes into thin slices so that they'd cook as quickly as the cauliflower did, but I also sautéd them in the pot a little longer, not only to pre-cook them but to also get some of the dark fond into the final product.

 If you prefer firmer cauliflower, I'd leave the cauliflower into even larger pieces since it does tend to cook very quickly.

 In the picture below, you see some green things and I'm sure you're wondering what that those are.
 Well, in India, the stalks around the cauliflower are considered yummy eating, and are called danthal.

 Sometimes at the bazaar, you can get just danthal and my mom used to love those.
 They're actually full of flavor.

 So what you do is you take the outer stalks off, strip them of their leaves, and then cut them up into pieces.